Willard Hubbard, letter, to Eleazar Wheelock, 1767 October 8

 Modernized Version Deletions removed; additions added in; modern spelling and capitalization added; unfamiliar abbreviations expanded.

-Aaron is as bad as ever he was, he has been Drunk several times and Lodges in Barns and hasn't been at home this two or three Days
+and Lodges in Barns and hasn't been at home this two or three Days